Atrociously/stilts/book/src/getting_started.md

    {% end %}
    </ul>
    ```
-   Finally your project directory should look like this which is all the required files:
+   Finally, your project directory should look like this which is all the required files:
    ```text,tree
    📁 hellostilts/
    ├── 📁 src/